-The Corporation is committed to diversity on its Board and recognizes that gender diversity is a significant aspect of diversity and acknowledges the important role that women with appropriate and relevant skills and experience can play in contributing to the diversity of perspective on the Board.
+The Corporation is committed to diversity on its Board and in senior management positions and recognizes that gender diversity is a significant aspect of diversity and acknowledges the important role that women with appropriate and relevant skills and experience can play in contributing to the diversity of perspective on the Board and in senior management positions.

-On November 9, 2018, the Board adopted a Diversity Policy (the "Diversity Policy").
+On November 9, 2018, the Board adopted a Diversity Policy (the "Diversity Policy"), as amended.
 The purpose of the Diversity Policy is to communicate the importance that the Corporation places on the diversity of its Board.